 The purpose of the rotation plan is to expand the utilization of ventilators in the provincial stockpile, housed in Host Hospitals.
-Table 4 shows ventilator requests by LHIN for the years 2010 to 2018.

-Expanding the use of the stockpile will:
+Expanding the use of the stockpile through a rotation plan will:

-- Improve the life expectancy of the ventilators [through regular use]; - Improve staff competencies on-ventilator models, and increase their knowledge for training others in the LHIN; and - Give patients and staff the chance to benefit from these ventilators.
+- Improve the life expectancy of the ventilators through regular use - Improve staff competencies on-ventilator models, and increase their knowledge for training others in the LHIN - Give patients and staff the chance to benefit from these ventilators.